Nowadays it seems like everyone is looking to start a vlog on YouTube and I don’t blame them…

 This is exactly the same with YouTube.
 If you have someone subscribe and you don’t continuously make videos.
 The honest truth is that they will forget you and the moment you have the great video that is released, they will just unsubscribe from your channel if they forgot who you are.

-Who Are Some of The Best Vloggers on YouTube?
+Examples of the Best Vloggers on YouTube

 1. Casey Neistat